farismohammad/PCAP-traffic-analysis/IncidentReport_SunnyStation.md

   #### <b><u> 172.16.0.170 | desktop-w5tftqy$ | 00:12:f0:64:d1:d9 | everett.french </b></u>

  On 2022-02-23 at 18:25 UTC Everett Frenchs' PC established a HTTPS connection with 178.211.56.194 (dalgahavuzu[.]com) on port 443.
-Querying the IP on urlhaus gives no results and alientvault has 0 pulses, however querying the domain name results a hit on urlhaus and 4 pulses on alientvault OTX identifying it as a trojan/emotet by TA542.
+Querying the IP on UrlHaus gives no results and AlientVault has 0 pulses, however querying the domain name results a hit on UrlHaus and 4 pulses on AlientVault OTX identifying it as a trojan/emotet by TA542.
  After the intital call to dalgahavuzu[.]com Everetts' PC established multiple HTTPS connection over 443 to known malicious IPs', identified to be part of the emotet epoch 5 botnet.
 [4]

- The following ip addresses were identified to be malicious:
+ The IP addresses are:

  `27.254.174.84` https on 443.
 OTX identified as emotet epoch 4 or 5 and by  TA542 Mummy Spider.
 Thailand